 Non-dominant hand shots

-Non-dominant hand shooting requires same mechanics.
+Non-dominant hand shooting requires the same mechanics.

-Most importantly, the shooting wrist and elbow must lock and follow through for layups, floaters and hooks and or jump-shots.
+Most importantly, the shooting wrist and elbow must lock and follow through for layups, floaters and hooks, and or jump shots.

-Driving shots, layups or floaters
+Driving shots, layups, or floaters

-Mental Approach to Shooting
+Mental Approach to Basketball Shooting

 The mental approach of the shot is primarily derived from memory and visualization.

-The more reps a player has shooting a particular shot, the more they can visualize making shot before they shoot and the more their confidence level will be.
+The more reps a player has shooting a particular shot, the more they can visualize making a shot before they shoot and the more their confidence level will be.

-Subconsciously, the player should be able to determine how much time and distance away from defender is needed to get shot off.
+Subconsciously, the player should be able to determine how much time and distance away from the defender is needed to get shot off.

 Shooting While Being Fouled